 \subsection{Tensorized Environmental Selection in HypE}

-The environmental selection in HypE primarily involves non-dominated sorting and HV calculation.
-In this paper, we utilize the Monte Carlo estimation method for HV calculation that is well-suited for tensorization.
-This Monte Carlo-based HV calculation consists of four key steps: \textit{sampling bound determination}, \textit{sampling weights calculation}, \textit{dominance score and distance update}, and \textit{hypervolum calculation}.
+The environmental selection in HypE primarily involves nondominated sorting and HV calculation.
+In this article, we utilize the Monte Carlo estimation method for HV calculation that is well-suited for tensorization.
+This Monte Carlo-based HV calculation consists of four key steps: \textit{sampling bound determination}, \textit{sampling weights calculation}, \textit{dominance score and distance update}, and \textit{hypervolume calculation}.
 The implementation details for these steps are as follows.
 The pseudocode of both the original and tensorized algorithms are provided in Section S.IV of the Supplementary Document.